A Depression Counselor in Madison, WI talks about How to Overcome Depression

 Depression as Feeling Incredibly Alone

 People who love you might make it worse - “Cheer up!” is like nails on a chalkboard.
 “Snap out of it” makes you want to hit something, and “You take things too personally” sends you down a spiral of self-blame.
+“You’re too sensitive” takes on another level of invalidation when heard from a state of depression.

 Forget me not flower with blue petals and yellow center representing that appreciating the beauty of a flower can feel impossible when you feel depressed.
 Therapy for depression in Madison WI can help you feel more connected.